OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

     You may want to adjust the VM templates before you progress further - go to ``Templates --> VMs``, click on the ``Service Kubernetes 1.23`` and blue button ``Update`` at the top.

-    Here you can increase memory for the nodes, disk capacity, add SSH key, etc. How to modify the VM template is summarized in the short `Quick Start <https://docs.opennebula.io/appliances/service/kubernetes.html#update-vm-template>`_ for the Kubernetes Appliance.

 Proceed to the ``Templates --> Services`` tab and select the ``Service Kubernetes 1.23`` Service Template (that should be the only one available).
 Click on ``+`` and then ``Instantiate``.

 A required step is clicking on ``Network`` and selecting the ``metal-kvm-aws-cluster-public`` network for public network.